 3. Reflection/Response Papers: Throughout the quarter students will interact with various materials focusing on past, current, and future issues involving hip-hop culture, as well as related points.
 Students will prepare assigned responses to these portions of the curriculum that will generally range between 2-4 pages.
 Not simply a summary, these assignments are exercises in critical evaluation and discussion on the part of the student.
-Reflection papers are expected to include quotes and/or references to the readings they are based on.
+Inclusion of references and/or quotes from assigned course readings is required in order to earn full credit on these assignments.